web-atoms/samples/docs/general/binding.md

 ## One Time Binding

 Binding expression within curly braces are evaluated at time of initialization of control.
 You can consider them as simple eval expression which will be instantly evaluated at time of building of page.
+These expressions are compiled so they are evaluated at runtime using `eval`.
+Web Atoms do not use `eval` anywhere.

 All expressions in following sample are one time binding expressions.